 - How many doctors are in the practice?

 - Do they perform labs and imaging tests in the office?
 If not, do they refer patients to a place that is in your insurance network?

 Many doctors are board certified.
-This means they have specific training in certain areas.
+This means they have specific training and knowledge in certain areas.
 Most family doctors become board certified in family medicine.

 - Was the office easy to get to?

 - Were office staff friendly and was the check-in process smooth?

 - Did the doctor answer all my questions?